qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 Note that both ``p0`` and ``p1`` are `UFloat`_ objects consisting of a nominal value and an error value which assumes the standard deviation.
-Since this object natively supports error propagation, you don't need to manually recompute the error of new value.
+Since this object natively supports error propagation, you don't have to manually recompute the error of the new value.

 .. _ufloat: https://pythonhosted.org/uncertainties/user_guide.html